 Researchers have found that insurance coverage policies act as barriers to treatment.
 For example, a study found that 24.6% of single mothers who receive welfare and wanted substance abuse or mental health treatment cited cost or lack of insurance as a reason for not accessing treatment.5

 Nothing is more important than your sobriety and health, and there is always a way to get the help you need.
-If you do not have insurance, you can finance detox through several methods, including any combination of the strategies listed below.
-The important part is getting started and committing to getting clean.
+If you do not have insurance, you can finance detox through several methods, including the following:

-Scholarship programs are available to cover your detox costs—research your options online, getting started with these options:
+Scholarship programs may be available to cover your detox costs.
+Research your options online, getting started with these options:

 While it may seem expensive to enter a drug detox program, this cost is minor compared to the price you pay for an untreated substance addiction.
 Nothing is more important than your sobriety and health—there is always a way to get the help you need.